kristinetuazon/minimize/README.md

 <br />

 This is the first solo full-stack application I have made.
 Some of the things I learned was more about deployment (from npm scripts and mono vs duo repos).
 I've also learned more about Firebase/Firestore authentication and database and how it is built to run in the client side and not in the server side.
 Initially I was rerouting my authorization requests from my express server to the client which is a roundabout way of doing things.
-After reading some documentation and some examples, I realized that it is build for client side configuration and it made making authentication happen smoothly.
+After reading some documentation and some examples, I realized that Google created firebase for client side configuration, so I left it as a frontend dependency.

 <br />

 ![Minimize-jpeg 008](https://user-images.githubusercontent.com/72143947/202567020-2201def3-3274-4e19-9192-a0f35c6c8344.jpeg)

 <br />
-Personally, I gravitate more in the frontend more than the backend, so the backend work was a great challenge for me.
+The backend work was a great challenge for me.
 I am thankful that MongoDB schemas are much more forgiving and easier to update if needed.
-Also thinking of data and how it is used within the application is another new thing to think about.
+I need to add session ids to record and use
 <br />

 ## Development setup